-Objective: You will understand that a word, for teaching purposes, is a lexical item.
+Objective: Trainees will understand that a word, for teaching purposes, is a lexical item.

 1. Read the following questions and then listen to the conversation.
-The first voice you hear is Jen's; the second is Kate's.
+The first voice you hear is Jen's; the second is Kate's. $\bigcirc$ a.

-- a.
 Where is the conversation taking place?
 When is it taking place?
-What are their reasons for being there? - b.
+What are their reasons for being there?

+[Give trainees a minute or two to read the questions; then, play the dialogue.
+The first listening is to orient them to the characters and context.]

+[At a café.
+Jen went there to relax and Jen apparently to gossip.]

+b.
 How would you describe Jen's tone of voice?
-How would you describe Jen's language? - c.
+How would you describe Jen's language?

+[Her voice is tired.
+Her language is direct.]

+c.
 How would you describe Kate's tone of voice?
-How would you describe Kate's language? - d.
+How would you describe Kate's language?

+[Her tone is breezy and gossipy.
+Her language is full of set phrases, idioms, and other language chunks.]

+d.
 Listen.
 Do not turn the page until you are instructed to do so.

+[Play it once; discuss the answers; have them turn the page and read as you play it again.]